-We at Topeka Public Schools have celebrated American Education Week this week, and today we conclude with honoring one of our substitute teachers, Darlene Hughes-Palmer.
-Hughes-Palmer retired in 2014 after 32 years at TPS she has substitute taught for the past three years, currently her assignment is a Pine Ridge Prep, a preschool within the district.
+Topeka Public Schools has celebrated American Education Week this week, and today concludes the celebration with honoring one of our substitute teachers, Darlene Hughes-Palmer.
+Hughes-Palmer retired in 2014 after 32 years at TPS.
+She has substitute taught for the past three years, currently her assignment is at Pine Ridge Prep, a preschool within the district.

 “I’ve come full circle in my career.
 I started teaching Head Start in 1976 and have taught at every level from grade school to high school and now I’m back to teaching Pre-K students.
 When teaching the Pre-K level, you don’t have to teach to re-teach.
 We make sure that they have the basic skills to not only be successful here but throughout their educational career.
 They can start school and not have to play catch-up the rest of their way through school.
 I’ve had the opportunity to teach in three different school districts and in three different states.
 Two of those school districts were in a desegregation order.
 The main difference being, Pine Ridge Prep is not in a desegregation order, and all the students, have the same opportunity to attend and learn in a quality school.”